homesearch

 An Intimate Interface for Remote Couples

-You use email to request a meeting with a remote client and instant messengers to check availability of a colleague overseas for a briefing.
+You use email to request a meeting with a remote client and instant messengers to check availability of a colleague.
 But what do you use to express that you are thinking about your remote loved one?

 Streaming